 My mantra is that rooms look beautiful for a reason, not just because I told you so.
 Behind the series of great choices that make any room fabulous, there’s also a series of design rationales that guide the choices in the first place.
 As your partner in design, I’m here to help you figure out what those rationales are…

-…complete, don’t compete
+…Complete, don’t compete

-…high-contrast = glamour
+…High-contrast = glamour

 These are areas of the house that everyone has experienced frustration with at one point or another—the ones that are hard to furnish or make use of.
 Sometimes you just need the right space plan in order to discover an area’s functional calling.
-Other times, the solution is not to place anything at all there, which leads us to the next design rationale….
+Other times, the solution is not to place anything at all there, which leads us to the next design rationale…

-…room to breathe / negative space
+…Room to breathe / negative space

 A weak living room furniture arrangement may have a loveseat blocking the traffic pattern.
 This forms a psychological obstacle every time you walk by it.
-The result is that you become accustomed to its presence and don’t realize why it bothers you any more.
-The reason is because it transmits the sense of a barrier rather than allowing ample space to pass through.
+The result is that you become accustomed to its presence and don’t realize why it bothers you anymore.
+The reason is because it transmits the sense of a barrier, rather than allowing ample space to pass through.
 As human beings, we know intuitively when a space is ill-conceived for us to circulate through it.
 A good space plan solves such design dilemmas and creates a sense of openness and movement.

 - radial balance

-- scale & proportion
+- scale and proportion